steal1702/BoTTT-III/README.md

 `js` - Execute arbitrary Javascript.

-`kill` - Kill the process BoTTT III is running on.
+`kill` - Kill the process Fiend Bot is running on.
 Equivalent to Ctrl+C in console.